ArminKmz/Shape-Context-Feature/README.md

 # Shape-Context-Feature

 This repository contains an implementation of [Shape context](https://en.wikipedia.org/wiki/Shape_context) feature using python.
-It's not fully tested, and your push requests are welcomed.
+It's not fully tested, and your pull requests are welcomed.